devicefuture/atto.js/README.md

 ```

 ## Building
-[catto](https://github.com/devicefuture/catto) is the C implementation of the atto programming language, and atto.js uses it as a dependency.
+[catto](https://github.com/devicefuture/catto) is the C implementation of the atto programming language, and atto.js uses it as a dependency, which is running inside a WebAssembly module.
 To build catto and produce a binary for WebAssembly, run:

 ```bash
 ./build.sh